 - The right to be notified annually by the College of what student record information the College designates as “directory information,” and the right to request that no student information be designated as directory information.

 The College may release student record information designated as “directory information” without a student’s consent.
 Directory information is information that is generally not considered harmful or an invasion of privacy if released.
-The College identifies the following student information as directory information: student’s name, address, telephone listing, electronic mail address, photograph, date and place of birth, major field of study, dates of attendance, grade level, enrollment status (e.g., undergraduate or certificate; full-time or part-time), participation in officially recognized activities and sports, weight and height of members of athletic teams, degrees, honors and awards received, and the most recent educational agency or institution attended.
+The College identifies the following student information as directory information: student’s name, address, telephone listing, electronic mail address, photograph, date and place of birth, student ID, major field of study, dates of attendance, grade level, enrollment status (e.g., undergraduate or certificate; full-time or part-time), participation in officially recognized activities and sports, weight and height of members of athletic teams, degrees, honors and awards received, and the most recent educational agency or institution attended.
 If you do not want the College to disclose directory information from your education records without your prior written consent, you must notify the College’s Registrar, in writing.
 Your request shall remain in effect until withdrawn by you in writing.